sarvarjafarov/jobsearch/README.md

 ## Deploying to Vercel

 Vercel’s serverless functions mount your project in a read-only filesystem, so Laravel cannot write compiled views, cache files, or logs to `storage/` by default.
 Without additional configuration the platform returns a `500` error similar to `file_put_contents(.../storage/framework/views/xxx.php): Failed to open stream: Permission denied`.
+The bootstrap file now auto-detects a read-only storage directory and falls back to `/tmp/laravel-storage`, but it’s still best to pin that path via an environment variable so you know exactly where runtime files live.

 To run this project on Vercel:

 1. Define the environment variables shown in `.env.vercel` inside the Vercel dashboard (or via `vercel env`).
-The important one is `APP_STORAGE=/tmp/storage`, which tells Laravel to use the writable `/tmp` directory for logs, cached config, sessions, and compiled Blade views.
+Setting `APP_STORAGE=/tmp/storage` overrides the fallback path and ensures every runtime uses the same writable directory.
 Keep `LOG_CHANNEL=stderr`, `CACHE_STORE=array`, `SESSION_DRIVER=cookie`, and `QUEUE_CONNECTION=sync` so no other disk writes are attempted.
 2. Supply your production credentials (database, mail, Google Indexing, etc.) in the same place—do **not** commit real secrets to source control.
 3. Deploy normally with `vercel --prod`.
 The existing `scripts/vercel-build.sh` takes care of installing Composer dependencies, caching config, and building the front-end assets.